Reviewed by the PeptideMind Team · Updated July 15, 2026

 KPV

-KPV is an emerging compound
+KPV is a preclinical compound

 KPV in IBD Models